Skinfulness Impact Area #2

 The path of kindness

-When it comes to good skin health, it is important to remember that kindness is an integral part of the journey.
+When it comes to good skin health, kindness is an essential part of the journey.

 Summary